Voting rights of prisoners in New Zealand

-The voting rights of prisoners in New Zealand have been in a near constant state of flux since the first election in New Zealand in 1853.
-Prisoners have experienced varying degrees of enfranchisement.
+The voting rights of prisoners in New Zealand have changed numerous times since the first election in New Zealand in 1853, with prisoners experiencing varying degrees of enfranchisement.
+The only time that all prisoners have been allowed to vote in elections in New Zealand was from 1975 to 1977.
 In 2010 the Electoral Act 1993 was amended to disqualify all prisoners from voting (regardless of the length of sentence imposed).
-In 2020 this law was amended so that only persons serving a sentence of imprisonment for a term of three years or more are disenfranchised.
-Elections in New Zealand are held every three years.
+In 2020 this law was amended so that only persons serving a sentence of imprisonment for a term of three years or more are disqualified from voting.

-History before 1993
+History to 2010

 The New Zealand Constitution Act 1852 set out the requirements for enfranchisement.
 Prisoners were expressly excluded from registration for voting where they were serving a sentence for "any treason, felony, or infamous offence".
 Prisoners who had completed their sentence were eligible to vote.
-In 1879, prisoners were further disenfranchised by the Qualification of Electors Act.
-This Act provided that prisoners who had completed their punishments were not able to register to vote again until 12 months had passed since the end of their sentence.
+In 1879, prisoners were further disenfranchised by the Qualification of Electors Act, which provided that prisoners who had completed their punishments were not able to register to vote again until 12 months had passed since the end of their sentence.

-The enactment of the Electoral Act 1905 again changed the scope of prisoner enfranchisement.
-This Act removed the 12 month post-imprisonment disqualification period but widened the ambit of what kind of prisoner could be disqualified.
-Rather than focusing on the kind of crime committed as previous legislation had, this Act looked at the length of sentence being served, so anyone sentenced to death or a year or more was ineligible to vote.
-The law changed yet again in 1956, removing the one year threshold, disenfranchising all prisoners who happened to be in prison at the time of an election.
+The Electoral Act 1905 changed the scope of enfranchisement, removing the 12 month post-imprisonment disqualification period, but widening the ambit of what kind of prisoner would be disqualified.
+Rather than focusing on the kind of crime, this Act looked at the length of sentence, with anyone sentenced to death or a year or more of imprisonment being ineligible to vote.
+The law changed again in 1956, removing the one year threshold, thus disenfranchising all who were prisoners at the time of an election.
 The trend was very much towards increasing disenfranchisement of prisoners.
-However, this was reversed briefly with the passage of the Electoral Amendment Act 1975.
-This amended the 1956 Act and completely removed the provision which took away the right of prisoners to vote.
+This was reversed briefly with the Electoral Amendment Act 1975, passed under a Labour government, which amended the 1956 Act and completely removed the provision that took away the right of prisoners to vote.
 This change did not last long.
-By 1977, the law had again reverted to the original 1956 position of complete disenfranchisement for anyone serving a custodial sentence at the time of an election.
+In 1977, under a National government, the law reverted to the original 1956 position of complete disenfranchisement for anyone serving a custodial sentence at the time of an election.

-Electoral Act 1993

-In 1993, New Zealand underwent an electoral system overhaul, and as a result, the rights of prisoners were changed again.
-With the enactment of the Electoral Act 1993, some prisoners were re-enfranchised.
-This act only excluded prisoners sentenced to life, preventive detention or a sentence longer than three years from voting.
+In 1993, New Zealand underwent an electoral system overhaul in which the rights of prisoners changed again.
+The Electoral Act 1993 re-enfranchised some prisoners, only excluding those sentenced to three years or more, including life sentences and preventive detention.
 This remained the position until 2010.